freyakavanagh/CICD-Pipelines-Notes/CI-and-cd-and-jenkins-research/README.md

 ### Why build a pipeline?
 Business value?

-Faster Time to Market: Continuous pipelines accelerate the development and deployment process so they get to consumers faster.
+Faster Time to Market: Continuous pipelines accelerate the development and deployment process so they get to consumers faster.<br>
-Reduced Errors: Automation reduces the likelihood of human errors in the deployment process, so user experience is smoother.
+Reduced Errors: Automation reduces the likelihood of human errors in the deployment process, so user experience is smoother.<br>
 Consistency: Ensures a consistent and repeatable process for development, testing, and deployment.

 ### Create a general diagram of CICD